 Some people find the eye drops used to anesthetize the eyes prior to using the instrument to be unpleasant, but they’re not dangerous unless they trigger an allergic reaction.
 In rare circumstances, the contact of the equipment itself on your eye can lead to infections.

 A complete eye exam should take a little more than an hour, but the tonometry test during that full exam lasts no longer than one minute once everything is set up.
 It’s a vital part of your routine exam, however, because elevated IOP is a natural precursor to glaucoma.
 Since there are no symptoms associated with that disease, your eye pressure test is the best-known way of detecting its development.

 It’s also important to record your history of these tests to see if there has been an increase in eye pressure.
 Untreated, glaucoma can lead to blindness.
 This is unnecessary since it’s preventable.
 There are medications available to control excessive eye pressure, and your eye doctor can prescribe them for you.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult eye doctor about your specific condition.
 Only a trained, experienced board certified eye doctor can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Eye Pressure Test (Tonometry) procedure in NYC?
-Would like to schedule an appointment with New York Ophthalmologist or Optometrist, Dr. Saba Khodadadian of Manhattan Eye Specialists, please contact our office for consultation with NYC Eye doctor.
+Would you like to schedule an appointment with New York ophthalmologist Dr. Richard L. Deluca or optometrist, Dr. Saba Khodadadian of Manhattan Eye Doctors & Specialists?
+Please contact our office for consultation with best rated eye doctors in NYC.

 Dr. Saba Khodadadian, Optometrist (NYC Eye Doctor)